Uncategorized

 2. Blow a Glass Souvenir

-Leave the “Made in China” souvenirs behind in favor of handblown glass sculpture from Moana Glass.
+Leave the “Made in China” souvenirs behind in favor of a handblown glass sculpture from Moana Glass.
 Moana Glass is the only studio in Maui that allows you to take a private lesson and return home with a custom blown souvenir.

-Time and time again, visitors cite this as THE BEST thing they did on Maui.
+Time and time again, visitors cite this as the best thing they did on Maui.
 We couldn’t agree more.

 3. Visit the Lahaina Heritage Museum

-Fun fact
+Fun Fact:

 Lahaina once served as the Kingdom of Hawaii’s capital city from 1820 to 1845.